technoon-org/technoon.org/organisers.md

       would be too smelly for a shared space
   * It should be easy to find/access the meeting room (this should be an easier requirement during the day)
-  * WiFi - because some corporate network restrictions may interfere with some websites and package installations - check that all material that you intend to use will be accessible from the WiFi
+  * Wi-Fi - because some corporate network restrictions may interfere with some websites and package installations - check that all material that you intend to use will be accessible from the Wi-Fi
   * Microphone if there is a large number of attendees e.g. a lapel mic for the speaker and a run-around hand mic for questions (helpers can take it to people with questions)